Kimserey/BlogArchive/x.md

 How much does it cost?
 What information is required?

-Few weeks ago I asked myself those questions.
-To answer those, I decided to publish an app on Google play store.
+Few weeks ago I asked myself these questions and to answer it, I decided to publish an app on Google play store.
 Last week I completed a simple application and pushed it under alpha release on the Play store so today I would like to share what I did so that you will know how to do it too.

 This post is composed by three parts: